-Asset Category/Component mponent Useful Life

-Buildings 10-60 years

-Plant, equipment, fixtures and fittings 5-10 years
+Asset Category/Component Useful Life Buildings Plant, equipment, fixtures and fittings Computer equipment 10-60 years 5-10 years 3 years

-Computer equipment 3 years

-Land and buildings are revalued every 5 years for the purposes of the financial statements and adjusted in intervening years to take account of movements in prices since the latest valuation.
-Land and buildings were valued as at 31 July 2022 (interim valuation) on the basis of depreciated replacement cost by J&E Shepherd in accordance with RICS Valuation.
+Land and buildings are revalued every 5 years for the purposes of the financial statements with interim valuations in year 3 of the 5-year cycle.
+Land and buildings were valued as at 31 July 2024 (full valuation) on the basis of depreciated replacement cost by J&E Shepherd in accordance with RICS Valuation.